5 Safety Tips How to Help an Elderly Person Move

 3. Enlist the help of relatives

 This will undoubtedly be a big job, so enlist help from your family.
 Encourage siblings or other close family members to take a few days off of work to help.
 Even kids and younger family members can have an important role.
-Moving with kids can really help grandparents feel better with the whole thing.
+Moving with kids can help grandparents feel better about the whole thing.
 Surrounding your senior parents with loved ones who are supportive and encouraging could help ease the emotional stress of moving as well.

 4. Clean and repair